Architecture as Science - How Walls Affect Our Brains

 For centuries, the success of a building was measured by Vitruvius' triad: strength, utility, and beauty.
 However, the 21st century has brought a fundamental shift, called the "neuro-spatial revolution."

-Neuroarchitecture views buildings not as passive containers but as active biological stimulators .
-The question of how space shapes the mind is no longer a philosophical speculation—it is now a matter of clinical measurement.
-We can measure the “feel of a building” through biomarkers such as neuronal activity and stress hormones.
+Neuroarchitecture views buildings not as passive containers, but as active biological stimulators.The question of how space shapes the mind is no longer a philosophical speculation-it is now a subject of clinical measurement.
+We can measure the “feel of a building” with biomarkers such as neuronal activity and stress hormones.

 But how does this happen technically?